 One thing to note is that these captions are not edited into the video itself, but are separate caption files that are streamed on top of the video.
 If you need a video with the captions edited into the file, you will need to use a 3rd party video editing program to do so.

+In some instances you may wish to generate captions for different languages such as French.
 If you’d like to manually request machine automated captions for your video, follow the steps below.
 You can request captions for one video, or multiple videos.

 How to Request Captions for a Single Video

 Go to the video you would like to be captioned.